Gas Furnace Leaking Water

 An upflow gas furnace will have the evaporator coil installed on top of it.
 The evaporator coil is the indoor coil for air conditioning.
 During the cooling cycle the evaporator coil removes humidity from the interior space.
 The humidity becomes water inside the evaporator coil and the water leaves the coil through a pipe that exists outside of the house.
 If the evaporator coil is not properly installed and the drain pipe configuration is not per the manufacturer requirements, the coil can leak water into the furnace.
 We will discuss this in another article.

-The conclusion of the matter is this, if your furnace is leaking water call a professional.
+The conclusion of the matter is this, if your heating equipment is leaking water call a professional for furnace repair.
 In the Springfield, Missouri area, call Sun-Aire Comfort Systems at (417) 352-0975.
 Eliminating water from coming into, lingering in, and leaking from your furnace, will extend the furnace life and make it more efficient.
 A gas furnace leaking water is not normal, and can be corrected quickly.
 In the Springfield, Missouri area, call Sun-Aire Comfort Systems at (417) 352-0975, for timely and reasonable correction of your gas furnace leaking water.